 Mayan Gateway also offers bike tours to Fuentes Georginas for cycling enthusiasts.
 After you have had some exercise, you can relax in the hot and medicinal waters of this natural beauty in Guatemala’s western highlands.

 The famous novelist Aldous Huxley considered Lake Atitlán to be one of the most beautiful lakes in the world.
-No matter where you choose to relax on the numerous beaches, you will have beautiful views of the volcanoes Atitlán, Tolimán, and San Pedro forming a majestic backdrop on the lake.
+No matter where you choose to relax on the numerous beaches, you will have beautiful views of the 3 volcanoes, Atitlán, Tolimán and San Pedro, forming a majestic backdrop on the lake.

 After you arrive to your hotel, you will have the rest of the afternoon to explore.

-Tayazal is located on a peninsula on the shores of Lake Peten Itza.
-This Mayan city is famous was one of the last to fall to the Spanish conquistadors.
-During your hike through the archeological site, you will have the chance to observe a great variety of birds and get a break from the heat in the shade of majestic Spanish cedars filled with howler monkeys.
+Tayazal is located on a peninsula on the shores of Lake Peten.
+This Mayan city is famous as being one of the last to fall to the Spanish conquistadors.
+During your hike through the archaeological site, you will have the chance to observe a great variety of birds and get a break from the heat in the shade of majestic Spanish cedars filled with howler monkeys.

-Rio Dulce connects Guatemala’s largest lake, Lake Izabal, to the Caribbean Sea.
-Take a boat tour along the Rio Dulce, seeing beautiful sites such as the Hidden River, the Dark Lagoon, and just as the river narrows and the mountains begin to take shape, you will see the Great Canyon.
+Dulce River connects Guatemala’s largest lake, Lake Izabal, to the Caribbean Sea.
+Take a boat tour along the Rio Dulce to see beautiful sites such as the Hidden River and the Dark Lagoon.
+Then, just as the river narrows and the mountains begin to take shape, you will see the Great Canyon.

 During the boat tour, you will also visit the San Felipe Castle and Paradise Farm.
 San Felipe Castle is a Spanish fort located on a peninsula between Lake Izabal and Rio Dulce.
 Paradise Farm is a large farm located on Lake Izabal.
-You will visit a hot springs river and a big waterfall here.
+In Paradise Farm, you will visit a hot springs river and a big waterfall.

-Livingston is the only Garifuna Culture settlement in Guatemala.
-A unique mix of Afro-Caribbean and Indigenous peoples, Livingston offers a unique Caribbean experience.
+Livingston is the only Garifuna Cultural settlement in Guatemala.
+With a unique mix of Afro-Caribbean and Indigenous people, Livingston offers a unique Caribbean experience.
 This tropical paradise is inhabited by the Garifuna, an Afro-Caribbean people, who warmly greet you when you arrive on the docks of Livingston.
 Livingston has the best beaches in Guatemala.
-This is a great chance to enjoy the ocean, relax, and experience the rich diversity the Garifuna offer.
+This is a great chance to enjoy the ocean, relax and experience the rich diversity the Garifuna offer.

 You will leave Livingston in the morning to head to your hotel in Guatemala City.
-If you would like to continue exploring more of what Guatemala has to offer, you can do a tour of Guatemala City in the afternoon.
+If you would like to continue exploring more of what this country has to offer, take a look at our Guatemala Tours.

-Private transport provided to the International airport and departure of Guatemala City
+Sadly your Guatemala Getaway ends today.
+Private transport provided to the International airport for departure of Guatemala City.